Thinkwise/docs/docs/sf/guidelines_sql.md

 3. Give every column in the select an alias.
 Align AS under each other.
 4. Give each table in the FROM clause an alias (without AS).
 5. FROM: The alias = first letter of the table + first letters after every _.
 If this is not sufficient, then add a number or choose another meaningful alias.
-6. Place nog empty lines inside a query.
+6. Place no empty lines inside a query.

 ### Example